-- 1.4 A map of the Cheshire West and Chester District is set out in Appendix 1. - 1.5 In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in section 1 of the Act.
-The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.6 The Gambling Act 2005 requires the Licensing Authority to prepare and publish a Statement of Principles which sets out the policies that the Council will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
+- 1.5 In exercising most of its functions under the Gambling Act 2005, the Licensing Authority must have regard to the licensing objectives as set out in section 1 of the Act.
+The licensing objectives are: - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime - Ensuring that gambling is conducted in a fair and open way - Protecting children and other vulnerable persons from being harmed or exploited by gambling - 1.6 The Gambling Act 2005 requires the Licensing Authority to prepare and publish a Statement of Principles which sets out the policies that the Council will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act. - 1.7 The Statement of Principles must be published at least every three years.

-- 1.7 The Statement of Principles must be published at least every three years 28 days before coming in force.
-The next date for publication under statute is 3 March 2020. - 1.8 This Statement of Principles has been prepared having regard to the licensing objectives of the Gambling Act 2005 and the Guidance issued by the Gambling Commission.
-It was adopted by Cheshire West and Chester Council on 2 March 2017 having considered any comments received from those consulted on the draft Statement of Principles. - 1.9 As required by the Gambling Act 2005, the draft Statement of Principles was subject to formal consultation with:- - Cheshire County Constabulary - Representatives of those carrying on gambling businesses within the Cheshire West and Chester district. - Representatives of those persons likely to be affected by the exercise of the licensing authority's functions under the Act
+- 1.8 This Statement of Principles has been prepared having regard to the licensing objectives of the Gambling Act 2005 and the Guidance issued by the Gambling Commission.
+It was adopted by Cheshire West and Chester Council on 28 November 2019 having considered any comments received from those consulted on the draft Statement of Principles. - 1.9 As required by the Gambling Act 2005, the draft Statement of Principles was subject to formal consultation with:- - Cheshire County Constabulary - Representatives of those carrying on gambling businesses within the Cheshire West and Chester district - Representatives of those persons likely to be affected by the exercise of the Licensing Authority's functions under the Act